JHUD: Critical reception

-JHUD received generally favorable reviews from music critics.
+JHUD received generally favorable reviews from music critics, some of whom praised Hudson's powerful vocals and her ability to blend contemporary R&B, disco, and house music, while some felt that the material did not always match her vocal strengths.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 68, based on six reviews.
 Billboard editor Elias Leight remarked that "the spare templates [Hudson] uses here, which are heavy on rhythm and relatively empty otherwise, give her plenty of space to flex her powerful voice."
 Writing for AllMusic, Andy Kellman forecasting Hudson to be "in full-on diva mode" even though she "occasionally sounds disconnected from the material, but the singer, as powerful as ever, still leaves her indelible mark on everything".
-Rolling Stones Christopher R. Weingarten found "the modern R&B-as-disco-as-house thing is very well-trod territory, but only Hudson has the range to recall the brassy melismata of Thelma Houston, the siren wail of Gloria Gaynor and the spirals of CeCe Peniston on one LP."
+Rolling Stones Christopher R. Weingarten similarly praised Hudson's vocal range, comparing her performances to those of Thelma Houston, Gloria Gaynor, and CeCe Peniston.

-Theo Leanse, writing for The Guardian, felt that while "there are highs [and] lows [and] there's always a gooey pleasure to hearing her sing, but you'd hope someone launched through gospel to the American Idol finals and an Oscar win might find better material in an R&B world thundering with great songwriters."
-Slant Magazine's Andrew Chan wrote that "at seven minutes, this contemplative gospel epic is not without flaws: Hudson continues to struggle when singing lighter and lower, and the melody meanders without really making an impression.
-But in the way it elegantly defines music as a means of confronting and transcending the incomprehensible, it should serve as a heartrending manifesto for soul singers everywhere."
+Other critics were more reserved about the album's songwriting and consistency.
+Theo Leanse, writing for The Observer, felt that while "there are highs [and] lows [and] there's always a gooey pleasure to hearing her sing, but you'd hope someone launched through gospel to the American Idol finals and an Oscar win might find better material in an R&B world thundering with great songwriters."
+Slant Magazine's Andrew Chan argued that although the album attempts to shift Hudson toward a more club-oriented sound, its production often feels formulaic and lacks emotional depth.
+He praised "He Ain't Going Nowhere" and the closing ballad "Moan" as highlights, but criticized the album's repetitive grooves, limited vocal variety, and uninspired songwriting overall.
+Melanie J. Sims of the Associated Press praised Hudson's vocals but argued that the album lacks a distinctive personal style.
+She found several tracks enjoyable, but felt Hudson was conforming to personas and sounds that did not feel authentic to her.
 New York Daily News editor Jim Farber found that much of JHUDs "material sounds like it was fished out of the slush pile of hotter stars like Beyoncé or Nicki Minaj."
-He noted that Hudson "finally shakes awake toward the end" of the album.